pauloevpr/famcash/README.md

 # TODO

 ## Now

-- display plan editing in the category editing form
 - on desktop, improve the nav bar so it links to the main pages (home, categories, accounts); keep the plus and menu button still
 - add support for transfering
 - introduce carryover review - display indicators to get people to confirm the actual carryover amount; display a check on confirmed carryovers?